 Wd40 is safe to use to clean the engine compartment so close your eyes and go for it.

-Do: Use the Garden Hose
+• Do: Use the Garden Hose

-Don’t: Use the Pressure Washer
+• Don’t: Use the Pressure Washer

 A garden hose is the best tool for removing dirt and stones.
 A pressure washer can produce water that is incredibly forceful and pressurized, so be careful not to push it too hard.

-Aside from electrical panels and connections, it is easy for it to seep.
+Aside from electrical panels and connections, it is easy for them to seep.
 That’d be a tremendous bummer.
 Even if you are using a garden hose, seal all the electrical connections and crankcase openings using any plastic.

-How to Clean Engine Bay With Wd40?
+How To Clean Engine Bay With Wd40?

 Gather the following things to get started:

-- Wd40 as the main cleaning solution
+Wd40 as the main cleaning solution

-- Soft-bristled brush to scrub the surface
+Soft-bristled brush to scrub the surface

-- Garden hose to rinse the engine bay after cleaning
+Garden hose to rinse the engine bay after cleaning

-- Microfiber cloths absorb the water and remove extra water from the engine.
+Microfiber cloths absorb the water and remove extra water from the engine.

 Step-1) Schedule the Cleaning: